SMSLink-ro/Example-for-receiving-SMS-delivery-report-using-PHP/README.md

 ## Optional Parameters of the Delivery Report

-- *network_id* the ID of the network in which the SMS was delivered, [see possible values here](https://www.smslink.ro/sms-gateway-documentatie-sms-gateway.html)
+- *network_id* the ID of the network in which the SMS was delivered, see possible values for this parameter [here](https://www.smslink.ro/sms-gateway-documentatie-sms-gateway.html)
-- *network_type* the type of the network in which the SMS was delivered, [see possible values here](https://www.smslink.ro/sms-gateway-documentatie-sms-gateway.html)
+- *network_type* the type of the network in which the SMS was delivered, see possible values for this parameter [here](https://www.smslink.ro/sms-gateway-documentatie-sms-gateway.html)
 - *delivery_report* the delivery report as received from the mobile network operator

 In order to receive these additional parameters, you should activate this feature as described in the documentation, at the Delivery Report chapter, subchapter 2, located [here](https://www.smslink.ro/sms-gateway-raportul-de-livrare-al-sms-ului-transmis-prin-sms-gateway.html).